 These feelings were paralyzing.
 But I didn’t know what to do with them besides feel them.
 And the more I felt them, the more intense and blinding they would get.

 Journaling allowed me to step outside of my emotions.
 I could pour my heart out and every irrational thought onto the pages.

 When I was finished, it was like someone had hit the refresh button on my brain.
 The intensity dimmed.
 I could go back and re-read what I wrote and approach it from the perspective of an outside observer.

 Oh, okay.
 I keep going on and on about Friend X who didn’t invite me to this event.
-And I’m really caught up about Event Y. There’s clearly something going on there.
+And I’m really mad about Event Y. There’s clearly something going on there.
 What can I do to fix this?
 If nothing, how can I move past it?

-One of the best things you can do for yourself when you’re feeling bored in sobriety is find a way to be of service to others.
+One of the best things you can do for yourself when you’re feeling bored in sobriety is to find a way to serve others.

-Volunteering is a great way to reconnect to your community.
+Volunteering is a great way to reconnect with your community.
 Helping others actually boosts our own mental health and feelings of self-worth.
-AND, it helps us to become less self-absorbed which, quite frankly, a lot of us are.
+Plus, it helps us with our emotional sobriety and wellness.

-If you have the time, sign on to a longer term project like helping with this year’s charity bake sale or the big 5K race your city holds every year.
-You’ll get a chance to meet new people and be a part of something positive.
+If you have the time, sign on to a longer-term project like helping with this year’s charity bake sale or the big 5K race your city holds yearly.
+You’ll get to meet new people and be a part of something positive.